A guide to the elements that comedy series, from the average to the groundbreaking, have in common.

 - They pay a heavy price for it.

 - They have changed as a result of the journey.

-Unfortunately, the video of Dan Harmon talking us through his Story Circle template himself seems to have been taken down.
-Instead, here’s an example of how the story circle might be used to plot The Dark Knight (via StudioBinder):
+In case the video of Dan Harmon talking us through his Story Circle template himself has been removed (as seems to happen occasionally), here’s an example of how the story circle might be used to plot The Dark Knight (via StudioBinder):